-The best estimate and the risk margin are calculated separately.
+The BEL and the Risk Margin are calculated separately.

-The Company does not apply the transitional measure on technical provisions as described in the Solvency II Directive.
-This allows for a deduction from technical provisions which reduces to zero over the transitional period of 16 years.
+The Company does not apply the transitional measure on Technical Provisions as described in the Solvency II Directive.
+This allows for a deduction from Technical Provisions which reduces to zero over the transitional period of 16 years.
 The transitional risk free interest rate term structure referred to in Article 308c of the Solvency II Directive is not applied by the Company.